Trilldog13/ai-recruitment-frameworks/README.md

 # ai-recruitment-frameworks

-I have created a reusable AI prompt frameworks designed to reduce admin, improve consistency, and support smarter tech hiring.
+I have created a reusable AI prompt frameworks designed to reduce TA admin, improve consistency, and support smarter tech hiring.
 Just copy and paste the prompts into Gemini "Gems", or create a GPT for instant results.

 ---